 Another important feature to consider is the revolutions-per-minute (RPM) of your hard drive, or how many axes turns your hard drive makes per minute.
 The higher your RPM the faster the performance of your computer.
 Again, SSDs are faster than SATA hard drives and can improve performance and extend the life of your PC, but they are more expensive than standard hard drives as a result.
 Consult with your IT professional to figure out what hard drive is best for your budget and needs.

 Remember to Backup Regardless of how much RAM or what hard drives you use, you need to backup your computer often.
 All hardware degrades over time and will eventually reach end of life.
 You do NOT want to risk having no recovery plan with your work files.
 No backup strategy should depend on any one device, so a local hard drive just doesn’t cut it.
 A remote server or other offsite storage is imperative for data safety.

-If you’d like a professional to help you address the storage needs of your business, please call 914-934-9775 or email us at email@example.com and we’ll be happy to take care of it for you so you can focus on your daily operations.
+If you’d like a professional to help you address the storage needs of your business, reach out to us.
+We’ll be happy to take care of it for you so you can focus on your daily operations.